dchan3/react-bpmf/README.md

 #### Automated Pronunciation Labeling using `BpmfAutoText`
 `props`: Same as those of `BpmfTextBlock`, excluding `pronunciation`, as the pronunciation string is automatically generated.

+### Changelog
+- v0.0.1: The Taiwan Ministry of Education has been implemented only for the vertical display of characters.

 ### Pull Requests and Constructive Criticism Welcome!